pemiluAPI/pemiluAPI.github.io/README.md

 # pemilu API / elections API

+This is a repository for [a website about the Pemilu API](http://pemiluapi.org/).

 ## A civic information API for the 2014 Indonesian Elections

 This document is the beginnings of a plan for the elections API.
 No code has been written yet, which means that much of how the application will be built, served and maintained has not been decided.